Skip to content

 Before OpenCms 10, adjusting the configuration implied to replace whole files or to use your own script to manipulate the config files.
 Now, it is possible to apply XSL transformations on the config files.
 The transformations are provided via the file opencms-configuration.xslt under {webapp home}/WEB-INF/config/.
 The tranformations are performed on start-up and applied to all XML configuration files.

 Be careful when changing configurations from inside OpenCms.
-The transformations will be wrote back to your configuration files together with your changes.
+The transformations will be written back to your configuration files together with your changes.

 More information is found in sourcecode and JavaDoc.
 Search for the method tranformConfiguration(..) in the class org.opencms.configuration.ConfigurationManager.